apaeffgen/diskspace_report/README.md

 ## Configuration

 1. There is a config.py file to adjust the settings.
+You will find the location with `diskspace_report --showinfo`
-2. Email ist turned off by default
+2. Email ist turned off by default.
+Parameters can be shown with `diskspace_report --showconfig`
-3. You have to fill all required fields for the email to work and to switch on email
+3. You have to fill all required fields for the email to work and to switch on email report

 ### Testing the funcitonality